Attracting and Retaining Talent

 Furthermore, promoting from within creates a sense of loyalty and motivation for employees as they see opportunities to advance their careers within the company.
 High-performing individuals within the company are always looking for opportunities to grow; if that need is being met in the workplace, they are less likely to back out.

-Prioritizing Internal mobility during CEO succession planning is more cost-effective than hiring from the outside.
+Prioritizing internal mobility during CEO succession planning is more cost-effective than hiring from the outside.

 5. Promote mentorship from the top down